viligante8/poe-js-sdk/website/docs/oauth.md

 The SDK supports Authorization Code + PKCE, Refresh Token, and Client Credentials (service scopes for confidential clients only).

+Important PoE specifics:
+- Authorization Code requires PKCE for both public and confidential clients.
+- Token endpoint auth method is `client_secret_post` (send `client_secret` in the form body).
+HTTP Basic and `client_secret_jwt` are not supported.

 ## Browser Auth Helper (SPA)

 See also: [Browser Auth (SPA)](./browser-auth.md) for storage, lifecycle, and error handling details.